K-S-K/CV/Articles/27_CopyTrading/Article.md

 ## Project description

-This project automatically copies Originator trader positions for the Follower trader accounts on the Binance Cryptocurrency Exchange.
+This project automatically copies the Originator trader's positions to Follower trader accounts on the Binance Cryptocurrency Exchange.

 Technically, it is a Windows Service that contains a listener module and a set of trader modules.